Coronavirus in NC: State surpasses 3M tests; rate of infection spikes to 6%

 The coronavirus is expected to be a hot topic in Tuesday night’s presidential debate (9 pm, Fox 46) between President Donald Trump and former Vice President Joe Biden.
 A grim milestone was reported on Monday as the global death toll surpassed one million, according to Johns Hopkins University, which has been keeping track of the data since the pandemic began.

-Video had surfaced from this weekend’s Mecktoberfest at Olde Mecklenburg Brewery with larges crowds appearing to be minimally socially distancing.
+Video surfaced this weekend’s Mecktoberfest at Olde Mecklenburg Brewery with larges crowds appearing to be minimally socially distancing.

 County-by-county breakdown in the FOX 46 Charlotte viewing area: